Photo Courtesy of Flickr

 Trump’s history in real estate and multi-million dollar businesses around the world may give him an edge in the economic spectrum of our government; however, Clinton did serve as the Secretary of State under the Obama administration for four years, providing her with more direct experience within our political system.
 Both of these candidates believe in reducing taxes for the middle class, but they do not see eye-to-eye on practically any other economic plank.

 Hillary Clinton on Economy: Clinton believes in forcing millionaires and major American companies to pay their “fair share” in taxes by making sure that the 1 percent does not pay a lower tax rate than middle class.
 She plans to cut out tax loopholes used by Wall Street and corporate business in an attempt to prevent large business from having an incentive to move overseas.
-Clinton also wishes to cut taxes for small businesses and families, as well as working towards debt-free college.
+Clinton also wants to encourage more lower and middle class individuals to use resources like etoro to invest in stocks and shares.
+She hopes this will help reduce the growing class divide and provide more healthy competition for Wall Street.
+She wishes to cut taxes for small businesses and families, as well as working towards debt-free college.
 She wants to convert America to a “clean energy superpower” by investing in renewable energy and solar panels.
 Finally, her plan explains that she will institute a large investment in infrastructure jobs during her first 100 days in office.